 Hide Important Notes^*

 What’s better than sliced bread?
-Well, some might say sliced cheese, helping you shave a few minutes off your lunch prep.
+Some might say, it’s sliced cheese!
+It can shave a few minutes off your lunch prep and melt your tastebuds as a tasty last-minute addition to homemade pizza.
 It’s also the perfect companion for crackers, cheese toasties and kids’ lunch boxes.
 While this luxury may have you paying more, getting a consistent cut of cheese instead of one thick and one thin might be worth it.
 But with options extending to as many as there are in a sliced cheese pack, where do you even start?
 This is where our customer satisfaction ratings come in.

-Canstar Blue has surveyed more than 400 Aussies to get their feedback on the sliced cheese they most recently bought and ate.
-Respondents rated brands on their taste, variety, packaging design, value for money and overall satisfaction.
-Brands which received the minimum required survey sample size of 30 responses are included in our review.
+Canstar Blue has surveyed more than 500 Aussies to get their feedback on the sliced cheese they bought and ate in the last three months.
+Brands were scored on taste, variety, packaging design, value for money and overall satisfaction.
+Those that received the minimum required survey sample size of 30 responses are included in our review.

 Best Sliced Cheese